pnlinden/id/aas/2/0/README.md

  [http://admin-shell.io/aas/2/0/HasSemantics](http://admin-shell.io/aas/2/0/HasSemantics) The HasSemantics class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

 ## HasSemantics/semanticId
+ The semantic id might refer to an external information source, which explains the formulation of the submodel (for example an PDF if a standard).

 Points to the Expression Semantic of the Submodels

  [http://admin-shell.io/aas/2/0/HasSemantics/semanticId](http://admin-shell.io/aas/2/0/HasSemantics/semanticId) The attribute semanticId of the HasSemantics class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0